Project status: concluded

 The general aim of the research was an understanding of how social relations are perceived and developed within the cooperative families.
 In particular, the objective was to understand the different aspects to the structuring of the relationship between members and consumer cooperatives, on the one hand, and between cooperatives and the community in a wider sense on the other.
 The current relevance of these policies and their relevance within the prospects for growth and future renewal for consumer cooperatives were also examined.

-The collected data made it possible to observe how cooperatives balance attention to members’ needs with the activation of a social function.
+The collected data made it possible to observe how consumer cooperatives tend to promote managerial strategies in which the attention to members’ needs is balanced with the activation of a social function.
 If both elements tend to be present in the Trentino consumer cooperatives interviewed, it is also true that the policies in which mutuality is structured rather than the social relations of the action vary depending on the specific area and the link with the area.

 In particular, what emerged was how in regards to the themes of mutuality and social relations two consumer cooperation models can be identified.
 On the one hand, there is the model of the small cooperatives that are facing the economic crisis by seeking to bring back a cooperative sense within their own community.
 They have a markedly social mission, but nonetheless are not seeing an elevated social impact because they do not have formalized processes, they do not think about social innovation stimuli and even though they want to change, they do not know how.
 On the other hand, we have the medium-large consumer cooperatives, in which the component of pure attention to members and to the reduction of diseconomies and positioning on the market is more pronounced, but nonetheless, thanks to additional resources and more planned strategies, they are able to develop an important social function and to think concretely about social innovations and interventions for the benefit of the community.